aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 ### Configure the Kafka Client

-With the Kaka client now installed we are ready to configure it and point it at the custom domain configured for Zilla Plus.
+With the Kafka client now installed, we are ready to configure IAM authorization.

 You can either choose to use `AWS_MSK_IAM` or `OAUTHBEARER`.